-Compare the 2021 Kia Forte GT-Line vs Forte EX Trim Level.
-What is the Difference?
+Compare the 2021 Kia Forte GT-Line vs Forte EX Trims.
+What is the difference?

 For the EX trim level, Kia shifts from a sporty look to a more sophisticated one.
 The performance features do not change and it is available in the same colors as the LXS, minus Silky Silver.
 Like the GT-Line, the EX sits on 17-inch wheels.
 The difference is that this higher trim goes with a machine-finish rather than the graphite one.